Fluorinated gases: Use history

 HFCs were developed in the 1990s to substitute for substances such as chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs).
 As these substances were found to deplete the ozone layer, the Montreal Protocol began to lay down provisions for them to be phased-out globally after the agreement was ratified in 1987.

 PFCs and SF6 were already in use prior to the Montreal Protocol.

 NF3 use has grown since the 1990s along with the rapid expansion of the microelectronics fabrication industry.

 Environmental impact of F-gases

 F-gases are ozone-friendly, enable energy efficiency, and are relatively safe for use by the public due to their low levels of toxicity and flammability.
 However, most F-gases have a high global warming potential (GWP), and some are nearly inert to removal by chemical processes.
 If released, HFCs stay in the atmosphere for decades and both PFCs and SF6 can stay in the atmosphere for millennia.
+According to the IPCC Sixth Assessment Report fluorinated gases have contributed 0.1 °C to historical global warming, while CO2 has contributed a 0.8 °C.

 The total atmospheric concentration of F-gases, CFCs, and HCFCs has grown rapidly since the mid-twentieth century; a time which marks the start of their production and use at industrial scale.
 As a group in year 2019, these unnatural man-made gases are responsible for about one-tenth of the direct radiative forcing from all long-lived anthropogenic greenhouse gases.